 Land Use Intensity: A measure of the concentration of nonresidential land use development in an area.
-For the purposes of airport land use planning, the term indicates the number of people per acre occupying the land use.
-(See, Policy 3.3.5.)
+For the purposes of airport land use planning, the term indicates the number of people per net acre occupying the land use.
+(See Policy 3.3.5)

-Local Agency: For this Compatibility Plan, the County of Santa Barbara, the Cities of Goleta, Lompoc, Santa Barbara, and Santa Maria, and other local governmental entities, such as special districts, school districts, and community college districts, having jurisdiction over land uses within the AIA defined in this Compatibility Plan.
+Local Agency: For this Compatibility Plan, the County of Santa Barbara, the Cities of Goleta and Santa Barbara, and other local governmental entities, such as special districts, school districts, and community college districts, having jurisdiction over land uses within the AIA defined in this Compatibility Plan.
 These entities are subject to the provisions of this Compatibility Plan; the ALUC does not have authority over land use actions of federal agencies or Indian tribes.